yenoiwesa/homebridge-daikin-airbase/README.md

 # Notes

-## Accessory order

-While the platform adds the different accessories in a specific order, the actual display order in the Apple Home app cannot be controlled by the plugin.
-You may find that accessories are not sorted in the order you expected.
-An easy work around for that situation is to simply rename the accessories inside the Home app to suit your needs.

 ## Accessory caching

 Once the platform has discovered an airbase module on the network, either through auto-discovery or static IP mapping, it will create the associated homekit accessories.
 These accessories will then be cached by homebridge.